 Rust [Matsakis and Klock II 2014] provides ownership types [Clarke 2003], ensuring that an object has at most one owner.
-Jespersen et al. [2015] use Rust's ownership types to encode affine session types.
-It would be interesting to explore whether our exception handling methodology can be applied to ensure progress in the Rust implementation using Rust's destructor mechanism.
+Jespersen et al. [2015] use Rust's ownership types to encode affine session types, but since affine endpoints can be discarded implicitly, their library does not guarantee progress.
+Although it is not possible to distinguish between dynamic failure and a developer forgetting to finish an implementation, our semantics can be implemented using Rust's destructor mechanism, enabling a progress property [Kokke 2018].